Opening hours and information

 Exhibition with audio guide, media room, and cinema

 The exhibition Birgit Nilsson - moments and tones immerses in the extraordinary life and opera career of Birgit Nilsson.
 The exhibit includes an audio guide, available in English, Swedish, or German.
 Its theme is renewed every season.
-In 2019, it's Birgit Nilsson and the Met.
+In 2020, it's Birgit Nilsson - on the stages of the world.
 In the cinema, you can enjoy the magnificent voice and artistry of La Nilsson.
 In the media room you will find unique material as well as facts and information.
 Read more

 Exhibition with audio guide SEK 120 Guided tour of the childhood home SEK 80 Children (under 16 years): Free admission Season ticket SEK 300